BizTalk Server to Azure Integration Services: How do we migrate Dynamic Ports?

 • Runtime Resolution: The destination address and transport properties of a dynamic port are set at runtime using message context properties.
 This allows for a high degree of flexibility in message routing.

-• Adaptability: Dynamic ports are particularly useful in scenarios where the destination endpoints may change frequently or when messages need to be routed to multiple endpoints based on the content of the message or business rules.
+• Adaptability: Dynamic ports are particularly useful in scenarios where destination endpoints may change frequently or when messages need to be routed to multiple endpoints based on message content or business rules.

-• Orchestration Support: Normally, this type of port is used inside BizTalk orchestrations, where the orchestration can set the destination of the message dynamically based on logic implemented within the orchestration.
+• Orchestration Support: Normally, this type of port is used within BizTalk orchestrations, where the orchestration can dynamically set the message’s destination based on logic implemented within the orchestration.

 Dynamic ports are an essential feature for complex integration scenarios where the destination of messages cannot be determined upfront and may vary based on the message itself or the outcome of business processes.

-And basically, this is how it looks our BizTalk Server solution inside the orchestration:
+And basically, this is how our BizTalk Server solution looks inside the orchestration:

-We will configure the adapter properties in the context of the message.
+We will configure the adapter properties in the message context.
 And, of course, those properties will change based on the adapter we use.
 For example, this is for connecting to a SQL database:

 Request2=Request1;